 Sometimes it’s as simple as a smile and word of encouragement.

-Practical Ways To Be A Genuine Christian Friend
+Practical Ways To Be A Godly Friend

 How can you represent Christ to our friends in times of stress?
+How do you develop friendships that last?
+Here are some practical ways to be a good friend:

 - Offer to babysit her kids so that she can do something all by herself (even if it is just grocery shopping and cleaning her house without a little one making another mess right behind her) OR offer to come over and distract her children for her while she takes care of other pressing needs.